About

 Professional

 In the past, Dave worked as a securities attorney.
-He was a pioneer in investor rights, with his own law firm in Boston, Massachusetts, from 1989 through 1998.
+He was a pioneer in investor rights, with his own law firm in Boston, Massachusetts, from 1989 to 1998.
 He represented victims of Wall Street’s fraud and abuse and advocated for regulators’ attention to the problems.
+During this period, for several years, he also was an adjunct instructor in Business Law at Babson College in Wellesley, Massachusetts.
+He enjoyed teaching both undergraduate and MBA students.

 Dave next served as Chief of Licensing for the Massachusetts Securities Division, leading the national efforts to expose fraud in the day trading industry.
-This included acting as the lead writer and editor of the official report, and testifying before a hearing of the U.S. Senate’s Permanent Subcommittee on Investigation.
+This included acting as the lead writer and editor of the official report, and testifying before a hearing of the U.S. Senate’s Permanent Subcommittee on Investigations.

 He then was Chief Counsel for the New York office of NASD (now FINRA), which regulates the brokerage industry, heading enforcement for the region.
 Business Week called him a “no-nonsense regulator.”
 After that he worked as an in-house counsel and executive in the industry, leading the development of cutting-edge compliance systems.